Afudu/P4_OpenClassroom/README.md

 # Database
 For storing and loading the data, the application uses TinyDb, a document oriented database.
-The database is json format and saved in the 'dbase' folder in the root of the repository.
+The database is json format and will be saved automatically in the 'dbase' folder in the root of the repository.

 # Basic flow
 1. Create a new tournament.